Asish-AP/Cars/README.md

 We utilize the Cars Ninja API to power our car rental service.
 This API provides us with up-to-date information on a wide variety of cars, allowing us to offer you a diverse selection of models to choose from.

-For more information about the API, visit [Cars Ninja API](https://cars-ninja-api.example.com).
+For more information about the API, visit [Cars by API ninjas](https://rapidapi.com/apininjas/api/cars-by-api-ninjas/).

 ## How to Use